kmlwhy/kmlwhy/README.md

 - 👋🏽 Hi, I’m Kameel
 - 👩🏽‍💻 I’m a software engineer
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning React
 - 💌 You can reach me at: kmlwhy@gmail.com

 <!---